Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Millmerran, placing the area among the bottom 25% of areas assessed nationally

-Given the small number of approvals, individual projects can significantly impact annual growth and relativity statistics.
 Compared to the rest of Queensland and national averages, Millmerran has much lower development activity.
-Recent building activity consists entirely of standalone homes, which aligns with rural living preferences for space and privacy.
-The estimated population per dwelling approval in Millmerran is 793 people.
+Recent building activity has consisted entirely of standalone homes, aligning with rural living preferences for space and privacy.
+With an estimated 635 people per dwelling approval, Millmerran's development environment is quiet and low-key.
+Looking ahead, AreaSearch's latest quarterly estimate projects a population growth of 91 residents in Millmerran by 2041.

 Frequently Asked Questions - Development